joanseg/The-Positioning-Manual/chapters/09-Managing-the-Fear.md

 If you're not currently in the position to make a courageous specialization decision, of course that's OK.
 Your focus instead should be taking smaller risks and smaller forms of assertive action, perhaps focused on increasing rates or profitability within your current generalist market position.
 These kinds of smaller risks will give you practice with risk-taking as well as pave the way for making bigger and bolder changes in your business.

-## Suggestions for cultivating courage
+# Suggestions For Cultivating Courage

 Specialization is not a face tattoo.
 I mean to be both serious and humorous here.